Your motivations and qualifications

 You will receive the broadest technical education available.
 Your courses include:

-Engine maintenance, electrical & environmental engineering, pump and compressor technology, management, etc.
+Engine maintenance, electrical and environmental engineering, pump and compressor technology, management, etc.

 During your training, you will divide your time between in-class training and internships at sea.